UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_01.md

 # What is version control, and why should I use it?

-Instead of having a file by version as it is shown in the image, with version control you could save only the differences among the versions for the same file.
+Instead of creating a new copy for each version of a file with an unwieldy name (as in the image below), version control allows you to have a single file and records the changes between the versions.

 <img src='/module3/vc-files.png' width="30%" alt="404 image"/>